Sec DB Decomposition Working Group

 - Update documentation around migrating self-managed instances to multiple databases

-Migration Proposal A: Logical Replication
+Data Migration Proposal

-- Establish the decomposed database instance
+- Deploy the decomposed database instance as a streaming replica of main

 - As this is a potentially risky operation, ensure production snapshots are ready and that customers are sufficiently informed of potential problems or dataloss in the event of failure.